bisqwit/TinyDeflate/README.md

 void  outputcopy(type1 length, type2 offs)
 type2 outputcopy(type1 length, type2 offs)

+// An InputIterator must have at least the following operations defined,
+// where type1 is convertible into unsigned char: const type1& operator*() const
+InputIterator& operator++()

+// A OutputIterator must have at least the following operations defined,
+// where type1 is convertible into unsigned char: type1& operator*() const
+OutputIterator& operator++()

 // A ForwardIterator must have at least the following operations defined,
-// where type1 is convertible into unsigned char: const type1& operator*() const bool operator==(const ForwardIterator&) const ForwardIterator operator++(int)
+// where type1 is convertible into unsigned char: const type1& operator*() const
+ForwardIterator& operator++()
+bool operator==(const ForwardIterator&) const

 // A RandomAccessIterator must have at least the following operations defined,
 // where type1 is convertible into unsigned char,
 // and type2 is a signed integer type (may be negative): type1& operator*() type1& operator[] (type2)
-RandomAccessIterator operator++(int)
+RandomAccessIterator operator- (type2)

-// An InputIterator must have at least the following operations defined,
-// where type1 is convertible into unsigned char: const type1& operator*() const
-InputIterator operator++(int)

-// A OutputIterator must have at least the following operations defined,
-// where type1 is convertible into unsigned char: type1& operator*() const
-OutputIterator operator++(int)
+RandomAccessIterator& operator++()
+bool operator==(const RandomAccessIterator&) const
 ```

 ## Example use: